Skip to content

 • sessions/ - Per-agent conversation history (SQLite)

-• memory/ - Vector store for agent/room memories
+• chroma/ - ChromaDB vector store for agent/team memories

 • tracking/ - Response tracking to avoid duplicates